jakka351/Battery-Monitor-Protocol/README.md

 Absolutely appalling on their behalf.

 This project provides a Python script to read **battery voltage** and **charge level** from a BM2 Bluetooth battery monitor by reverse engineering its BLE protocol.
 It connects to the device over Bluetooth Low Energy (BLE), decrypts the broadcast data, and prints readable values in real time.
+In the GUI folder you will find a full display made with python tkinter that can be easily implemented on a raspberry pi and displayed on a headunit with video input.

 ---
 <img width="4080" height="2296" alt="image" src="https://github.com/user-attachments/assets/a0e771b9-e761-4ab7-ba41-6e9ac953282d" />